civiform/docs/docs/contributor-guide/developer-guide/deploy-system/testing.md

 1. Log in to the CiviForm dev AWS account and navigate to the ['AWS Organizations' page](https://us-east-1.console.aws.amazon.com/organizations/v2/home/root).
+   If you don't have the login details and don'tknow who to ask, please reach out on the engineering slack channel in the [CiviForm Slack workspace](https://civiform.slack.com/),

 2. Determine the next test account number by looking at the 'cloud-deploy-infra-tests-N' accounts in the 'cloud-deploy-infra-tests'